 From 2015 MOL Group started to centrally collect and report the quantities of hazardous wastes that are exported/imported at operations.
-Due to the fact that the are no proper treatment facilities for some waste streams at local level, limited amounts of very specific wastes (e.g. refinery catalysts/tank sludge) are exported for treatment to Germany and/or Austria.
+Due to the fact that there are no proper treatment facilities for some waste streams at local level, limited amounts of very specific wastes (e.g. refinery catalysts/tank sludge) are exported for treatment to Germany and/or Austria.
 The total amount of hazardous waste exported for treatment can be obtained in the MOL Group Data Library via the link below.
-A total of 4,503 tons of hazardous waste was exported in 2018, or 3.2% of total hazardous waste.
-No hazardous waste was imported in 2018.
+A total of 4,435 tons of hazardous waste was exported in 2020.
+No hazardous waste was imported in 2020.